wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 <sup>3</sup>To the ego, to give anything implies that you will have to do without it.
 <sup>4</sup>When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.
 <sup>5</sup>‘Giving to get’ is an inescapable law of the ego, which always evaluates itself in relation to other egos.
-<sup>6</sup>It is therefore continually preoccupied with the belief in scarcity that gave rise to it.
+<sup>6</sup>It is therefore continually preöccupied with the belief in scarcity that gave rise to it.
 <sup>7</sup>Its whole perception of other egos as real is only an attempt to convince itself that <em>it</em> is real.
 <sup>8</sup>‘Self-esteem’ in ego terms means nothing more than that the ego has deluded itself into accepting its reality, and is therefore temporarily less predatory.
 <sup>9</sup>This ‘self-esteem’ is always vulnerable to stress, a term which refers to any perceived threat to the ego’s existence.